imekss/uniswap-v4-sim-idx/README.md

 ## Exposed API
 `GET /hooks-adoptions?hook=0x000052423c1db6b7ff8641b85a7eefc7b2791888`
-This will output aggregated information about pools initialized with that hook:
+In the request we are filtering a Bunni hook, this will output aggregated information about pools initialized with that chain/hook:
 ```json
 {
   "hook": "0x000052423c1db6b7ff8641b85a7eefc7b2791888",